Authentic self-marketing: Oh sorry! I didn’t see you there! Coaching in Berlin & onlinePromote yourself authentically: Authentic Self Marketing

 Are you tired of constantly fighting for attention?

 Then you’ll feel like a lot of people; you’re full of possibilities and anything seems to be doable!
-Unfortunately, the reality is revealing something different: In most areas, there is an abundance of competitions.
+Unfortunately, the reality is revealing something different: In most areas, there is an abundance of competition.
 Everyone wants to be noticed.
 But the best deal is not always immediately obvious, and it is sometimes difficult to recognize the right offer.

-Your professional abilities, your products, your services, your ideas may all be remarkable.
+Your professional abilities, your products, your services, and your ideas may all be remarkable.
 But if they do not come across to others as remarkably amazing then they will be ignored or worse, go completely unnoticed.
 To be influential just by yourself isn’t enough anymore.
 You need a team.
-The relevant people must also learn this, know this and want to reap the benefits. — You’re right, Mr. Noack!
+The relevant people must also learn this, know this, and want to reap the benefits. — You’re right, Mr. Noack!
 So what can I do?

 The following questions will lead you to answers that will take you to the next step:

 - What do you admire with all your heart?

 - What do you want?

 - What is your idea?

 - What are the benefits of your proposition?